-On November 16, 2020, we received a letter from Anthem, Inc., or Anthem, informing us that Anthem is seeking recoupment for historical payments made by Anthem in an aggregate amount of approximately \$27.4 million.
-The historical payments for which Anthem was seeking recoupment were claimed to relate primarily to discontinued legacy billing practices for our former NIPT and microdeletion tests and secondarily to the implementation of the new CPT code for reimbursement for our former Preparent expanded carrier screening tests.
+On November 16, 2020, we received a letter from Anthem, Inc. ("Anthem"), informing us that Anthem is seeking recoupment for historical payments made by Anthem in an aggregate amount of approximately \$27.4 million.
+The historical payments for which Anthem was seeking recoupment were claimed to relate primarily to discontinued legacy billing practices for our former non-invasive prenatal tests ("NIPT") and microdeletion tests and secondarily to the implementation of the new CPT code for reimbursement for our former Preparent expanded carrier screening tests.

 We have historically negotiated and settled similar claims with third-party payors.
 Although our practice in resolving disputes with other similar large commercial payors has generally led to agreed settlement amounts substantially less than the originally claimed amount, there can be no assurance that we will be successful in a similar settlement amount in any ongoing or future dispute.
 Historical settlement amounts and payment time periods may not be indicative of the final settlement terms with Anthem, if any.
-We dispute this claim of recoupment with Anthem in substantial part based on expired statutes of limitations and seek to offset any amounts owed by Anthem to us.
-It is not possible to predict the ultimate outcome of this matter and the timing for resolution.
+We dispute this claim of recoupment with Anthem in full, with offsets for amounts owed by Anthem to us.
+We had previously established an accrual for the estimated probable loss for this matter.
+During the year ended December 31, 2022, we reversed this accrual for a portion of the matter in view of applicable statute of limitations and have reflected this change in revenues from discontinued operations.